 Most nonprofits are 501(c)(3) organizations, which means they are formed for religious, charitable, scientific, literary, or educational purposes and are eligible for federal and state tax exemptions.
 To create a 501(c)(3) tax-exempt organization, first you need to form a Virginia nonprofit corporation.
-Then you apply for tax-exempt status from the IRS and the state of Virginia.
+Then you apply for tax-exempt status from the IRS.
 Here are the details.

 To form a nonprofit corporation in Virginia, you need to form a nonstock corporation under Virginia state law (Title 13.1, Chapter 10 of the Virginia Code).

 In Virginia, you must have one or more directors on your board.